-Project Planning Process
+The Project Planning Process

 Key Project Management Plan Components

-Core processes are usually interrelated and intertwined with each other and need to be performed in the same order on the majority of projects.
+Core processes are usually interrelated and intertwined, and need to be performed in the same order on the majority of projects.
 In other words, they make up the “core” of what needs to be planned for or determined in order to get the project started.

-- Resource Planning: This includes the determination of resources (people, equipment, materials, etc.) and the quantities necessary to carry out the project activities, the development of a cost approximation of the resources required to complete the project and the cost budgeting and the allocation of the overall cost estimation to individual work packages.
+- Resource planning: This includes the determination of resources (people, equipment, materials, etc.) and the quantities necessary to carry out the project activities, the development of a cost approximation of the resources required to complete the project and the cost budgeting and allocation of the overall cost estimation to individual work packages.

-The facilitating processes, are general interactions among the planning processes that are dependent on the nature of each project.
+The facilitating processes are general interactions among the planning processes that are dependent on the nature of each project.
 Although these processes are performed intermittently and in no particular sequence during project planning and execution, they are not optional and include six additional components of a project plan:

 - Quality planning: You should identify the quality standards relevant to the project and determine how to achieve them.

-- Setting a Communications plan: This involves configuring the information and communications needs of all the stakeholders (who needs what information, when will they need it and how they will get it).
+- Setting a communications plan: This involves configuring the information and communications needs of all the stakeholders (who needs what information, when will they need it and how they will get it).

 Once your project plan is complete, the document can be used to resolve issues and identify your progress as the project moves forward.
 In other words, a good plan is essential for delivering a successful project.